Elenaperd24/elena-portfolio/public/content/Projects.md

 ## XKal Fitness
-This app is development using Javascript as language and using React JS and Next Js to create frontend.
+This app is development using Javascript as language and using Next Js to create frontend.
 Platform Page using stripe and conecting with firabase
 - ![600x200](assets/XKal%20Fitness.jpg)
 - Tags: Category 2
 - Badges:
-  - React [blue]
+  - Next js [blue]
   - Node [green]
   - Stripe [yellow]
   - Firabase [yellow]